wp-plugins/post-index/readme.txt

 = 0.6.2 =

+* Fixed: Sorting now uses the sanitize_title function before extracting the first letter.
-* Improved: Added alphabetical subgrouping in groupBy type "subcategory"
+* Improved: Added alphabetical subgrouping in groupBy type "subcategory".
 * Added: CategorySlug as a new filter criteria if the category name occurs more than once.
 * Added an optional displayed group count.
 It can be activated in the settings of the plugin.